Microttus/Microttus/README.md

 🦾  I’m currently learning ROS2 to expand my reach for robot
     control as well as haptic control theory.

-🦿  In my repostories several easy top use project developed
+🦿  In my repostories several easy to use project developed
-    for teaching undergraduates robotic and control thery can be found.
-These is free to use, and if you do let me know for further deveopment and resume.
+    for teaching undergraduates robotic and control theory can be found.
+These is free to use, and if you do, please let me know for further deveopment and resume.